MadeInBasel/madeinbasel.github.io/README.md

 ### Contribute

-Want to contribute:

 - Use a PR to fix bugs or to make improvements in usability.
 - For additional ideas on how to improve the website please open an issue and describe your proposal.
-- For ideas regarding the label, marketing, or similar, please contact me via email/twitter: hello@madeinbasel.org/[@madeinbasel](https://twitter.com/MadeInBasel).
+- For ideas regarding the label, marketing, or similar, please contact me via email: hello@madeinbasel.org.